Zeroeh/Clientless/README.md

 # Clientless
 A RotMG clientless bot, written in Rust

 I wrote this mostly to learn rust and how it works, as I already have a feature packed clientless written in Go.
-This project will likely be left as-is.
+This project will likely be left as-is, unless I get super bored one day.
 This bot has a decent amount of functionality and can do a fair amount of tasks.
 Ways to extend this would be to get projectiles working as well as loading xml gamedata.

 Another way of extending this would be to ditch the 1:2 threading model that it uses.
 (Each client runs on its own thread, and spins up another thread for the networking stuff).
 Either an async approach and/or some sort of threadpool approach would probably be the best bet for the networking side of things.